Competence By Design: Physical Medicine & Rehabilitation

 If you are unable to login to Elentra or do not know your UTORID, please refer to the Elentra FAQ

-EPA Tips for Residents: At the start of each week review your Elentra dashboard to identify 1-2 possible EPAs for completion and plan the timing with your supervisor.
+EPA Tips for Residents: At the start of each week review your Elentra dashboard to identify one to two possible EPAs for completion and plan the timing with your supervisor.
 Refer to your individual schedule/learning plan.

 - TTD EPA 1: Performing physiatry-focused histories